Krama: History

 According to Touch hub, director of the National Museum of Cambodia, the krama may date back to the Pre-Angkor Norkor Phnom era, between the first and fifth centuries CE.
 Over the period, many Shivas and other Hindu gods wearing the kben (a simple hip wrapper rolled at the waist takes the form of a large krama) have been recovered at the Angkor Borey site.
 A man was even pictured wearing a krama-style head covering in some instances.

 Records from around 1296–1297, by Chinese envoy and diplomat Zhou Daguan show several fabrics of high quality were produced locally in Angkor Thom.

-Cambodians did not raise silkworms at the time, did not know how to sew, but did know how to weave cotton cloth from kapok.
+The locals of Angkor did not raise silkworms at the time, did not know how to sew, but did know how to weave cotton cloth from kapok.
 The inference is that their basic sampot hip wrappers were woven from cotton and were around the size of a considerable krama.
 Krama can be seen in some of the first photos of Cambodian costumes taken around the end of the nineteenth century.
 In 1896, the young French photographer and traveler Andre Salles was among the first to photograph Cambodian daily life.

 Many Khmer Rouge fighters wore red and white gingham krama scarves during Pol Pot's reign.
 Some Cambodians may decline a red and white gingham Krama scarf in favor a blue and white scarf or another color due to the legacy of the Khmer Rouge era.